KarinOldbring/vegan-a-eat/testing.md

 * Result:Every time I clicked the Home link I was redirected to home page.
 * Verdict: Code functioned as intented and did not break at any stage.

+#### About

+* Expected Outcome: When clicking on About link, the user should be redirected to About page.
+* Test: I tried clicking the About link from all different pages on the site, both as logged in user and not.
+* Result: Every time I clicked the About link I was redirected to About page.
+* Verdict: Code functioned as intented and did not break at any stage.
 ####

 * Expected Outcome: